 You can check and modify your computer’s storage volumes with the disk utility.

 In the list of storage devices on the left, you will find hard disks, CD/DVD drives, and other physical devices.
 Click the device you want to inspect.

 The right pane provides a visual breakdown of the volumes and partitions present on the selected device.
 It also contains a variety of tools used to manage these volumes.

 Be careful: it is possible to completely erase the data on your disk with these utilities.

 Your computer most likely has at least one primary partition and a single swap partition.
 The swap partition is used by the operating system for memory management, and is rarely mounted.
 The primary partition contains your operating system, applications, settings, and personal files.
 These files can also be distributed among multiple partitions for security or convenience.

 One primary partition must contain information that your computer uses to start up, or boot.
 For this reason it is sometimes called a boot partition, or boot volume.
-To determine if a volume is bootable, look at its Partition Flags in the disk utility.
+To determine if a volume is bootable, select the partition and click the menu button in the toolbar underneath the partition list.
+Then, click Edit Partition… and look at its Flags.
 External media such as USB drives and CDs may also contain a bootable volume.